There’s So Much to Explore by Jet Ski!

 The iconic La Famille Express in the shallow waters off Long Bay Beach is a very popular destination for jet skis and boat charters alike.
 This old Soviet freighter was grounded in very shallow water during a hurricane years ago.

 A short distance off Five Cays Beach is the small and beautiful uninhabited Bay Cay.
 This little island hides a small and sheltered beach and a population of friendly Turks and Caicos Islands rock iguanas, which greet arriving guests.

-West Harbour Bluff is a remote coastal area is located on the far south-western point of Providenciales, and feautres a small cave, the tallest sea cliffs on Providenciales, a sheltered beach, historical rock carvings, and menagerie of wildlife to spot.
+West Harbour Bluff is a remote coastal area located on the far south-western point of Providenciales, and features a small cave, the tallest sea cliffs on Providenciales, a sheltered beach, historical rock carvings, and a menagerie of wildlife to spot.

 These two small and calm beaches are found near Chalk Sound on Providenciales, and are a spectacular stop when touring the southwest coast of Providenciales.
 Sapodilla Bay can get very busy, yet the more extensive Taylor Bay typically is quiet.

 When the weather’s calm, another great south coast location near Providenciales is the small Turtle Rock.
 This is essentially a little uninhabited limestone cay that split in half, and is a very interesting place to snorkel.

 When the weather’s good, a great place to visit by jet ski from Grand Turk is Gibb’s Cay.
 Due to the distance, it’s best to only attempt this with a guide.
 This tiny uninhabited cay offers an exquisite beach, where dozens of stingrays can be seen.